 We encourage you to post and share the information and videos on this website.

 Book some professional development at your organization, school or office

 Interested in some professional training for your school, group or work?
-Check out the training workshop opportunities offered by the Calgary Sexual Health Centre.
+Check out the training workshop opportunities offered by the Centre for Sexuality (formerly Calgary Sexual Health Centre).